 That very evening he opened the cabinet where she kept her documents and searched in there, without knowing what he was looking for.
 Money.
 Secret shares.
 Bonds for a quiet old age, always advertised on television with autumnal scenes full of falling leaves.

-All he found were some old insurance booklets from the 1950s and 1960s, a Party membership card belonging to his father, who had They started tactfully snivelling as the coffin went down, suspended on rain-soaked ropes. died in 1980 in the unsullied belief that communism was a metaphysical, eternal order and also his own drawings from nursery school carefully kept in a cardboard folder tied with a rubber band.
+All he found were some old insurance booklets from the 1950s and 1960s, a Party membership card belonging to his father, who had died in 1980 in the unsullied belief that communism was a metaphysical, eternal order and also his own drawings from nursery school carefully kept in a cardboard folder tied with a rubber band.
 It was touching that she had kept his drawings – he never would have imagined it.
 There were also her notebooks full of recipes for pickles, chutneys and jams.
 Each one started on a separate page, and each one’s name was graced with shy flourishes – a culinary expression of the need for beauty.
 ‘Pickles with mustard’.
 ‘Marinated pumpkin à la Diana’.
 ‘Avignon salad’.
 ‘Boletus Creole style’.
 Sometimes there were minor eccentricities: ‘Apple peel jelly’, for instance, or ‘Sweet flag in sugar’.

 This prompted him to think of going down to the cellar – he hadn’t been in it for years.
 But she had been glad to spend time down there; somehow he had never stopped to wonder about it.
 Whenever she thought he was watching the match too loud, whenever her feeble grumbling seemed in vain, he would hear keys rattling, then a door slamming, and she would disappear for a good long, blissful time.
 Meanwhile he would happily give himself over to his favourite occupation: emptying can after can of beer while following two groups of men in coloured shirts as they moved about from one half of a pitch to the other.